carolinau/docs/docs/customizing-the-theme.md

 # Customizing the Theme
 All of the sites are built on a custom Bootstrap 3 based theme, **PIU Theme**.
-The majority of the theme is identical between piedmontu.edu and the rest of the microsites, with the bulk of the difference being in the menus and any special CSS for certain paragraphs or modules.
+The majority of the theme is identical between carolinau.edu and the rest of the microsites, with the bulk of the difference being in the menus and any special CSS for certain paragraphs or modules.

 All the styling for the sites lives in a single `style.css` file inside the `/themes/custom/piu/css` directory.